Miguel Walsh: Recognition

 He received the MCA Prize in 2013.
 In 2014, he was awarded the ICTP Ramanujan Prize for his contributions to mathematics.
 He is the youngest recipient to date of both awards.

 In June 2017 Walsh was invited to present his research at the 2018 International Congress of Mathematicians in Rio de Janeiro, Brazil.
+In 2021, he was selected as Plenary Speaker of the Mathematical Congress of the Americas.